top of page

 Leather is its own thing.

 For some people, leather is symbolic.
-It connects them to something — to queer history, to a community, to a version of themselves they don't get to be in their day job.
+It connects them to something.
+To queer history, to a community, to a version of themselves they don't get to be in their day job.

 For some people, it's just a great jacket.